codewithsam/DragonTale/README.md

 * Reading of TiledMap Editor's XML file format directly for loading of maps.
 * Cool new levels
 * Final Boss Raid in each level
+* Destructors to remove memory leaks are yet to be written.
+(Not required by this small game but still a good practice.
+I will write it later.)

 [Click HERE FOR DEMO VIDEO](https://sendvid.com/q4mr1j1r) (Note: lag in the video is because of the screen recorder, game runs fine.)